Kermalis/PokemonBattleEngine/README.md

 * Protect from corrupt packets (if they are even a problem)
 * Mobile HP bars
 * Player left packet
-* Make replay loader throw an exception if the hash is incorrect

 ----
 # PokemonBattleEngine Uses: